 |MM(EM/MM) 502 (unit 2)||MM(EM/MM) 602 (unit 4)||MM 702 (unit 6)|

 Students normally take one or two units at a time.
 However, beyond the single and double unit options there are three other possible variations:

-“The Triple- Units-Over-Two-Semesters Deal” – Over the course of two semester students working 15 hours per week in their ministry may have this count for three units, one in the first semester and two in the second (there are no half-units).
+“The Three Unit Deal” – Over the course of two semesters students working 15 hours per week in their ministry may have this count for three units, one unit in the first semester (to confirm that they are averaging 15 hours per week) and then two in the second (there are no half-units).
 You must inform the Mentored Ministry Department of your desire to do this either by e-mail (firstname.lastname@example.org) or phone (978-646-4119) and we will help you with the logistics.

 Off-Schedule Mentored Ministry – Not infrequently students work in ministries which either begin earlier (and thus end earlier) or later (and thus end later) than the regular semester timeline.
 If these differences are significant it is important that you inform the Mentored Ministry Office so they can help you make sure that you don’t miss any assignment deadlines.
 Particularly for those who are doing an Off-Schedule MM which runs later than the end of a term, you will need to make sure that you arrange for an Extension with the MM Office.

 Special Note for M.A. in Educational Ministries students: Because the MAEM program is shorter, MAEM students are required to do the Orientation Unit and 3 Field Units.
 For MAEM students the Orientation Unit is listed as EM/MM501 and the Field Units are EM/MM 502, 601, and 602.

 Transfer of Credit / Advanced Standing